unprofession-al/solaris/README.md

 documentation can again refere to terraform outputs in order to project dependencies between a terraform configuration and manual tasks.

+Based on this information you can...

+* ... draw a graph to visualize your dependencies
+* ... 'lint' your dependencies in order do avoid confusion
+* ... generate a step-by-step documentation that allows you to bootstrap your environment

 ## Run

 Execute just `solaris` to get a general help.
 Append `--help` for more infromation